 - An Aesop: Naturally.
 But remarkably, this story's Aesop changes quite dramatically depending on the ending.
 Most schools usually go for the first or third ending due to wanting to teach a lesson about compassion.
 Plus you know, the second is pretty morbid.

-- Disproportionate Retribution: Certainly disproportionate if the reader sees the Grasshopper as sympathetic, especially if the Grasshopper had offered to be a music-teacher to the Ants' children — which anyone will notice, is honest work for honest pay.
+- Disproportionate Retribution: The original ending in which the ants leave the Grasshopper to starve.
+Certainly disproportionate if the reader sees the Grasshopper as sympathetic, especially if the Grasshopper had offered to be a music-teacher to the Ants' children — which anyone will notice, is honest work for honest pay.

 - Order Versus Chaos: The Ants are Order, the Grasshopper is Chaos.